Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

      return false;
  }
 ```
-Then we actually create the sources, quite straight-forward.
+Then we actually create the session, quite straight-forward.
+The session represents the active connection between our application and the VR runtime, binding our graphics context to the XR system.
+This allocates runtime-side resources and prepares the compositor for receiving our rendered frames.
 We attempt to create a session, and if it goes wrong, we get slightly detailed information about what exactly went wrong, whether it is the graphics, runtime or a different error.

 ```cpp
  // Create reference space